 PROVIDING BIBLES AND CHRISTIAN LITERATURE

-Open Doors UK and Ireland devoted £889,898 to the provision of Bibles, books and other Christian resources.
-A large proportion of this went to providing Bibles to Christians in the Middle East and North Africa.
+Open Doors UK and Ireland devoted over £1 million to the provision of Bibles, books and other Christian resources to equip and strengthen persecuted Christians.
+A large proportion of this funded provision of Bibles to the Middle East and North Africa.
 Find out more...

 TRAINING FOR LEADERSHIP AND DISCIPLESHIP